pfekin/summation-based-transformers/README.md

 The hybrid architecture suggests that using simpler restructuring mechanisms, driven by attention, provides more representational flexibility.
 Rather than stacking multiple kernel-based operations that each compute weighted aggregations based on similarity, summation builds structure through constraint while attention provides precise disambiguation at the output.

 This framing positions hybrid architectures as exploring a broader principle: quadratic attention driving linear mechanisms.
-Summation becomes an exercise in computational minimalism - aggregating through the simplest possible operation whilst maintaining competitive performance.
+Summation becomes an exercise in computational minimalism - aggregating through the simplest possible operation while maintaining competitive performance.

 ## Computational Complexity